 Mr. Chris van der Pauw graduated from SFU with a B.Ed. and a B.A. with an English Major and Humanities Minor.
 His teaching career started at Archbishop Carney Regional Secondary School and through his 6 years he taught English 8 to 12 and Christian Ed 8 to 12.
 In 2012, he received his Masters Degree in Administration and Leadership from Gonzaga University and he took a teaching position of Grade 6 at St. James and St. Ann’s Elementary in Abbotsford.
 In 2015 he became Vice Principal at St. James and St. Ann’s Elementary.
-In 2016 he became the Kindergarten to 7 Computer Teacher and in 2017 he was appointed Acting Principal of St. James and St. Ann’s.
-He is in his first year as Principal at St. Jude School.
+In 2017 he was appointed Acting Principal of St. James and St. Ann’s Elementary.
+He is in his third year as Principal at St. Jude School.

 Mr. Chris van der Pauw is passionate about student engagement and learning.
 Over the years, he has been involved in coaching basketball, running a chess club, organizing ski trips and kayaking trips for students, sponsoring a robotics club, and helping with sports such as soccer and track and field.
 He believes that providing students with educational experiences outside the classroom is as important as providing children with a strong foundation in literacy, numeracy, and Christian Education.
 He is excited to be a part of the St. Jude School community and looks forward to working with teachers, students, and parents.